mrcsmcl/team4gdd/characters-and-ai.md

 # Characters and AI Design

-This section delves into the physical and mechanical attributes of the game's characters, as well as the design of NPCs and their AI behaviors.
+This section delves into the mechanical attributes of the game's characters, as well as the design of NPCs and their AI behaviors.

 ---